top of page

 Togo, West Africa

 General: The economy of Togo has struggled greatly.
 The International Monetary Fund ranks it as the tenth poorest country in the world.
-While industry and services play a role, the economy is dependent on subsistence agriculture.
-In 2020, GDP per capita for Togo was 644 US dollars
+While industry and services play a role, the economy is largely dependent on subsistence agriculture.
+In 2020, GDP per capita for Togo was a mere 644 US dollars.

 We subscribe to the Sustainable Development Goal targets which is 25.